 “Go through your ideas and turn them into actionable and measurable goals.
 If you don’t write your ideas down, they could leave your head before you even leave the room.”

-if you can make it a habit, you would make better decisions, solve problems better, be more creative, increase your learning and improve your productivity.
+if you can make taking notes a habit, it can help you make better decisions, improve problem-solving skills, be more creative, increase your learning and improve your productivity.

-It may take a lot of discipline to make note-taking a habit in your daily life; but once you find a process that works for you, the benefits could be huge.
+It may take a bit of discipline to make note-taking a habit in your daily life; but once you find a process that works for you, the benefits could be huge.

 This is an edited and updated version of an article I wrote for Lifehack